How Aerospace is Shaping the Workplace of the Future

 State-of-the-art facilities will mean little without the talented personnel who work in them, and Aerospace’s efforts are also focused on how to maintain its mission-driven culture and foster innovation, even when teams are spread across facilities around the country.
 Access to tools, data, computing resources and laboratory equipment will need to be seamless and consistent regardless of the location where work is happening.

-Aerospace’s Workplace of the Future planning is complemented by a parallel initiative launched this year to enhance the corporation’s diversity, equity and inclusion (DEI) efforts.
-Aerospace’s DEI efforts, which include 34 targeted actions across six focus areas, seek to foster a workplace environment where employees can bring their best selves to work in order to deliver the innovative solutions needed by its customers.
+Aerospace’s Workplace of the Future planning is complemented by a parallel initiative launched this year to enhance the corporation’s efforts to strengthen its talent pipeline and workforce.
+Aerospace’s efforts, which include 34 targeted actions across six focus areas, seek to foster a workplace environment where employees can bring their best selves to work in order to deliver the innovative solutions needed by its customers.

 While what, exactly, the future of work will look like remains uncertain, Aerospace will be prepared to adapt to whatever comes next, with the tools, technology and people to solve the space enterprise’s hardest problems.